Great Lakes Direct Sprinkler & Irrigation Browse directory

 When a quote sounds like “replace the broken head,” it may ignore a common cause: something upstream.
 In many lawn sprinkler systems, the irrigation valve, the pressurized line feeding that valve, or restrictions along the run can limit flow and mimic a head problem.

-Ask Sprinkler Guy’s dispatcher what they will test during diagnosis.
+Ask Sprinkler Guy’s contact what they will test during diagnosis.
 You are looking for a plan that treats irrigation valves as part of the root-cause investigation: verifying that the zone valve is operating correctly, and that the zone can deliver water consistently to the relevant heads.

 Even if only one head appears damaged, the scope should explain whether they’ll inspect the broader zone so the issue does not return after a normal watering cycle.